|Visualizing airborne particulate matter concentrations on a map|

 The general idea is to create an image, with a map at the background and the atmospheric particulate matter concentration overlaid on top.

-What I need/want is to be able to specify the 'bounding box' and use a equirectangular projection , so I can easily map a pixel back to a latitude/longitude.
+The map projection used is the equirectangular projection (EPSG-32662), so I can easily map a pixel back to a latitude/longitude.